open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-faq.md

 + You can follow these steps:

-	1. check where the original folder ole--vagrant-vi lies, if the folder still exists: run
+	1. Check where the original folder ole--vagrant-vi lies, if the folder still exists: run

 	   ```
 	   cd ole--vagrant-vi